Accommodations Toolkit

 |

-Maryland | Designated Feature (for mathematics and science): Available for whole text and selected sections.
-Before Testing: This feature will need to be identified in advance in order to assign a human reader or signer to the student.
-During Testing: A Test Administrator (Human Reader or Human Signer) reads aloud to a student using the provided Human Reader Script.
+Maryland | Designated Feature (Math, Science): Human Reader or Human Signer for the Mathematics, Science, and Government Assessments: A Test Administrator (Human Reader or Human Signer) reads aloud to a student using the provided Human Reader Script.
 The student must be tested in an individual or small group setting.
 Small groups should only be used if all students are able to work at approximately the same pace.
 The number of students in a small group is determined to be 5 in Maryland.
-After Testing: Human Reader Scripts contain secure item content and should be handled as secure test materials.
-Test Administrators should return materials to Test Coordinators.
-Test Coordinators must return the Human Reader Scripts with the nonscorable materials.
-Accommodation (for ELA/L, including items, response options and passages): The purpose of the Human Reader/Human Signer accommodation is to provide accesses to printed or written texts in ELA/L for a very small number of students with print-related disabilities and/or who are deaf or hearing impaired who would otherwise be unable to participate in instruction or assessment because their disability severely limits their ability to access print.
+Accommodation (ELA; Students with Disabilities): Human Reader/Human Signer for ELA/L, including items, response options and passages: The purpose of the Human Reader/Human Signer accommodation is to provide accesses to printed or written texts in ELA/L for a very small number of students with print-related disabilities and/or who are deaf or hearing impaired who would otherwise be unable to participate in instruction or assessment because their disability severely limits their ability to access print.
 This accommodation is not intended for students reading somewhat (i.e., only moderately.) below grade level.
 In making decisions on whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators are instructed to consider whether the student has:

 When determining the need for this accommodation, it is important to consider the purpose of the tests the student will be taking and the skills the test is intending to measure so that it can be determined how the accommodation might affect the results.
 A student should have the option of asking a human reader to slow down or repeat text.
 This is difficult when a person is reading to an entire group of students.
 However, verbatim reading to a group of students is permitted in testing if the accommodation is provided on that basis during regular ongoing instruction.
 No more than five (5) students may be grouped together for reading tests aloud by a human reader, since students typically proceed through the test at different rates.
 Students grouped together must be assigned the same test form. |

-The human read aloud (SA1.2) may also be provided to a student who is blind or has a visual impairment and uses a screen reader and/or has not yet learned (or is unable to use) Braille on the tests and retests listed above.
-If the student will use a screen reader, a separate hard copy Braille test edition will be sent to the school to allow the student to access the appropriate Braille graphics (see accommodation A3.1).
-The student
+The human read aloud (SA1.2) may also be provided to a student who is blind or has a visual impairment and uses a screen reader and/or is unable to use Braille on the tests and retests listed above.
+If the student will use a screen reader and if the screen reader accommodation is indicated, a separate hard copy Braille test edition will be sent to the school to allow the student to access the appropriate Braille graphics (see accommodation A3.1). |

 |